Lembit Öpik

-Lembit Öpik (/ˈlɛmbɪt ˈoʊpɪk/, /et/; born 2 March 1965) is a British former politician of Estonian descent.
+Lembit Öpik (/ˈlɛmbɪt ˈoʊpɪk/, /et/; born 2 March 1965) is a British former politician.
 A former member of the Liberal Democrats, he served as the Member of Parliament (MP) for the constituency of Montgomeryshire in Wales from 1997 until he lost his seat at the 2010 general election.
 He was the leader of the Welsh Liberal Democrats from 2001 to 2007.

 Öpik stood unsuccessfully for the position of President of the party in 2004 and 2008.
 He was also unsuccessful in a bid to become the Liberal Democrats' nominee in the 2012 London mayoral election.

 Beyond his political work, Öpik has also been in the public eye through his appearances on several television shows and as a result of his personal relationships with ITV weather presenter Siân Lloyd and with pop star Gabriela Irimia of the Cheeky Girls, which drew considerable media attention.

 Early life

 Öpik's parents were from Estonia, but after the Soviet occupation under Joseph Stalin, they fled to Northern Ireland. Öpik was born in Bangor, County Down, the elder son of Liivi Öpik (née Vedo) and physicist Uuno Öpik (19 October 1926 – 6 May 2005), and grew up there with sister Urve Öpik (born 1960, a psychotherapist) and brother Endel "Tal" Öpik (12 April 1968 – 21 November 2005, a musician).
 His grandfather was Ernst Öpik, an Estonian astronomer who worked at Armagh Observatory.

 Öpik was educated at the Royal Belfast Academical Institution and Bishop Milner Catholic College before going on to the University of Bristol, where he completed a degree in philosophy.
 He served as the President of the University of Bristol Union (1985–86) and as a member of the National Executive of the National Union of Students (1987–88).

 In 1988, Öpik joined Procter & Gamble in Newcastle upon Tyne as a brand assistant.
 He became corporate training and organisation development manager in 1991 and was promoted to be global human resources training manager in 1996. Öpik was elected to the Liberal Democrats' Federal Executive Committee in 1991.
 He was elected as a councillor on Newcastle City Council in 1992.

 Öpik stood unsuccessfully as a candidate for Newcastle upon Tyne Central in the 1992 general election and for Northumbria in the 1994 European Parliament elections.